replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### New Features
 * Adds support for installing a specific application version.
 For more information about installing a specific application version, see [Online Installation in Existing Clusters](/enterprise/installing-existing-cluster and [Online Installation with the Kubernetes Installer](/enterprise/installing-embedded-cluster).
 * Extends the ability of status informers to detect if the application is being updated.
 * Adds the ability to provide a strict preflight, which cannot be skipped and must not have any failure outcomes.
 Any failure outcomes will prevent the user from deploying the application.
-For more information on strict preflights, see [About preflight checks and support bundles​](/vendor/preflight-support-bundle-creating#about-preflight-checks-and-support-bundles) in Creating Preflight Checks and Support Bundles.
+For more information on strict preflights, see [Define KOTS Preflight Checks​](/vendor/preflight-kots-defining).
 * New versions can automatically be deployed in the admin console, regardless of whether the vendor uses semantic versioning.
 For more information about automatically deploying new versions, see [Configure Automatic Updates​](/enterprise/updating-apps#configure-automatic-updates) in Updating an Application.

 ### Bug Fixes